leonardinius/leonardinius.github.io/_posts/2008-09-03-google-chrome-how-to-enable-database-view-in-the-debugger-console.md

 ---
 layout: post
-title: Google Chrome: How to enable database view in the Debugger console
+title: "Google Chrome: How to enable database view in the Debugger console"
-date: 2008-09-03
+date: "2008-09-03"
 comments: false
 permalink: 2008/09/google-chrome-how-to-enable-database.html